Dick Thornburgh: U.S. Attorney General

-In 1988, President Ronald Reagan appointed Thornburgh as the United States Attorney General and he was retained in office after President George H. W. Bush was inaugurated.
-Thornburgh was sworn into office after unanimous confirmation by the United States Senate and served three years as attorney general, 1988–1991.
+In 1988, President Ronald Reagan appointed Thornburgh as the United States Attorney General; he was retained in office after President George H. W. Bush was inaugurated.
+Thornburgh was sworn into office after unanimous confirmation by the United States Senate, and served three years as attorney general, from 1988 to 1991.

 He mounted a vigorous attack on white-collar crime as the Department of Justice obtained a record number of convictions of savings and loan crisis and other securities officials, defense contractors and corrupt public officials.
 Thornburgh established strong ties with law enforcement agencies around the world to help combat drug trafficking, money laundering, terrorism and international white-collar crime.
 During his tenure as attorney general, he twice argued and won cases before the United States Supreme Court.
 The Legal Times noted that Thornburgh as Attorney General "built a reputation as one of the most effective champions that prosecutors have ever had."
 As honorary Special Agent of the Federal Bureau of Investigation, he chaired a panel of the National Academy of Public Administration examining the FBI's post-9/11 transformation process and was a member of the FBI Director's advisory board.
 He oversaw the major environmental litigation that resulted from the Exxon Valdez oil spill in 1989.

 All told, Thornburgh served in the Justice Department under five Presidents, beginning in Pittsburgh when serving as United States Attorney, from 1969 to 1975.

+1991 Senate bid

+Thornburgh resigned as attorney general in 1991 to run for the U.S. Senate seat left vacant when Senator John Heinz was killed in a plane crash; major-party candidates were chosen by the party committees because it was too late for a primary.
+There was widespread speculation that Thornburgh had struck a deal with Democratic Pennsylvania Congressman and House Majority Whip William H. Gray.
+Gray had been the subject of an investigation into alleged campaign finance irregularities and a grand jury investigation into his church's financial affairs.
+It was reported that Gray would not run in the special election, and in return Thornburgh would drop the investigation of him.
+Gray did not run in the election, and in fact resigned from Congress two months prior to it, in order to take a job as president and CEO of the United Negro College Fund.
+Thornburgh was widely expected to win the seat; however, he lost by 338,774 votes to Democrat Harris Wofford, who had been the interim appointee to that seat.
+Wofford's victory was widely considered a major upset.